 Further Available Resources:

-If you are unsure whether or not your study qualifies for an exemption.
-This decision tree from the Office of Human Research Protection may be helpful.
+If you are unsure whether or not your study qualifies for Expedited review, this decision tree from the Office of Human Research Protection may be helpful.
 Please call the COMIRB Help Line at 303-724-1055 with

 If you have determined that your study is eligible for Expedited review, please check the accordion folder below entitled "Does my study include vulnerable populations?" to see if